 USCIS will provide this interpreter free of charge.

-In limited circumstances, if a USCIS interpreter is not available, USCIS will either reschedule the interview or, in its discretion, allow you to provide an interpreter.
-If you are unable to locate a competent interpreter once notified that a contract interpreter is unavailable, the interview will be rescheduled and the delay will be attributed to USCIS.
+In limited circumstances, if a USCIS interpreter is not available, USCIS will either reschedule the interview and attribute the interview delay to USCIS for purposes of employment authorization under 8 CFR 208.7 or, at our discretion, allow you to provide an interpreter.
+If we notify you that a USCIS contract interpreter will be unavailable for your scheduled interview and that we are exercising our discretion to allow you to bring an interpreter to your interview, and you are unable to locate a competent interpreter, we will reschedule your interview and the delay will be attributed to USCIS.

 USCIS recognizes that if you are a lawful permanent resident (LPR) who traveled outside of the United States and are or were subject to COVID-19-related travel restrictions, you may have concerns about the effect of an extended absence from the United States.